Sho Iwamoto / 岩本 祥

 This lecture’s second goal is to learn fundamental concepts in physics, such as energy and force.
 Toward the goal, you begin with basic calculus and vector arithmetic: you learn differentials, essential integrals, and calculations with vectors.
 Using those tools, you analyze three-dimensional motions of particles and oscillatory motions and waves.

-The tools and concepts you learn are further utilized in future lectures, such as General Physics 2, electromagnetism, and electronics.
+The tools and concepts you learn are widely used in future lectures, such as General Physics 2, Circuit Theory, Electromagnetism, and Electronics.

 Guidance document